-These strategies will directly affect the message they deliver and determine if the reader wants to read the resume, make sure it makes the right impression.
-These cover letter strategies, techniques, advice, ideas, formats, etc. should complement your resume and land you a job interview.
+These letter of intent writing strategies will directly affect the message you deliver and determine if the reader wants to read the resume.
+Make sure the message generates the right impression.

-Follow the practices below for writing a letter of intent, and you will understand how to communicate your thoughts and show your personality.
+Follow the best practices below for writing a letter of intent, and you will understand how to communicate your thoughts and show how you will benefit the company.

-It is vital to show employers how you can fix their staffing problems.
+It is vital to show employers how you can fix their problems and overcome potential challenges.
 With the following advice, you can make your letter look and sound better.
-If you are still not satisfied with it or need a critique, let us know.
+Let us know if you are still unsatisfied with it or need a critique.

-2. Include a few accomplishments to show your value to capture the reader’s interest.
+2. Include a few relevant accomplishments to show your value to capture the reader’s interest.
 Ensure the wording differs from how you worded that achievement in your resume.

 3. Write each cover letter separately, even if you use a prototype.
-Personalize each of your letters with a sentence or two designed to reflect a sincere interest in the employer.
+Personalize each letter you submit with a sentence or two designed to reflect a sincere interest in the employer.

 4. Check and recheck for accuracy in spelling, punctuation, and sentence structure.

 6. Use natural language in simple, direct, and clear sentences.
-Don’t try to impress the reader with unusual vocabulary or complicated sentence structures.
+Don’t try to impress the reader with unusual vocabulary or complicated sentence structure.

 7. Show the employer that you’ve done your homework and have a genuine understanding of the organization’s needs, mission statement, and business philosophy.